mikependon/RepoDB.NET/pages/features/repositories.md

 }
 ```

-Then, create a class that implements both the interfaces.
+Then, create a class that inherits from the `GenericRepository` and implements the `IPersonRepository` interface.

 ```csharp
 public class PersonRepository : GenericRepository<Person, SqlConnection>, IPersonRepository